industrial-edge/Performance-Analytics/docs/Installation.md

 Hint: Username and password should be the same as was set in the IE Databus configuration, e.g., "edge" / "edge".

 Deploy the project and start it.
+Click first on the "Deploy" button and after it on the "Start project" button.

 ## Configure Data Service